SCR1P7K1DD13/screenbuddy/README.md

 2. Specify the directory to which the recording has to be saved
 3. Specify the record duration in minutes.
 Click on enter.
 <img width="524"  alt="image" src="https://user-images.githubusercontent.com/56312786/149762709-5ba148f2-1852-4772-9165-0aeed6ce5a76.png">
-4. Once completed the recording with will be saved in the specified directory.
+4. Once completed the recording will be saved in the specified directory.